 Important: Don’t attempt to feed or care for a baby bird yourself.

 Found A Baby Bird?
 Rescuing Injured or Orphaned Birds

 What to do if you find an injured baby bird that won’t survive if you place it back in its nest?
 In this case, it’s best to seek professional help.
 Wearing gloves, gently pick it up and place it in a box lined with paper towels.
 Keep the bird warm and contact your local wildlife rehabilitator.

 This also applies to injured adult birds, like birds that have flown into windows.
 However, be especially careful when you pick them up as they might get scared and fight back with their claws or beak.
 It’s always a good idea to wear gloves to protect yourself and the bird.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Babyvogel gefunden: So kannst du helfen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Babyvogel gefunden: So kannst du helfen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?